 Please Note: Your LTD policy may consider you disabled even if SSDI doesn’t.
 That being said, these are two independent programs.
 You may qualify for one and not the other, or (like in my case) you may qualify for both.
 If you do qualify for SSDI benefits, that amount may be deducted from your LTD benefit payment.
 Check your policy.

 Policies may differ here, but in my case this was good for the following reasons.

 - My LTD benefits were fixed and didn’t include a yearly cost of living adjustment like some do.
 But benefits from SSDI do increase yearly based on the cost of living adjustment (COLA) rate released by the government.
-The 2022 increase was 5.9% and will likely be higher in 2023
+The 2022 increase was 5.9% and the 2023 COLA is huge at 8.6%.

 - If you qualify for SSDI, you will most likely qualify for Medicare (a subsidized healthcare program) later.